 Do boat brokers take a percentage of sale price on Boat Trader?

 No!
 If you list your boat for sale as a private seller on Boat Trader, we do NOT take any commission.
 Boat Trader only charges for the up-front listing cost, beginning at $59 for any size boat.

 Should I sell my boat on craigslist?

 If the boat is priced below a certain threshold, say $5,000 or so, Craigslist can be a viable option.
-But, then you may have to deal with the so-called “Craigslist freaks,” which is never fun.
+But, you should remember that there is more competition for ad space on Craigslist (not only boats, but other items, too!)

 Do you need a bill of sale to sell a boat?

 It varies by state.
 Consult your state’s DMV for specific requirements.
 Regardless, it is always wise to write an agreement and have all parties involved sign it.

 How much is my boat worth?
 How do I price my boat?

 As discussed above, start by using Boat Trader’s boat price checker tool, browsing Boat Trader’s search results and then look at consulting NADAGuides.com for more information.